0xprinc/checks-while-hacks/README.md

 10. Its best to be stateless while doing an external delegate call.
 11. Always assume that the external call will fail, now code accordingly.
 12. Try avoiding taking arbitrary input or calldata input for a function that does external call which can make the EOA make the calls in the behalf of the contract.
-13. The external calls from a contract can be made to be failed and still be made the function continue if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Greifing)
+13. The external calls from a contract can be made to be failed and still be made the function continue if the external call returns a bool, the attacker can just give very enough gas to make the sub-call(call from a contract function to another contract) fail.(Insufficient Gas Griefing)

 ## Static Calls